nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Adds a task into the task list.

 Format: `add_task n/TASKNAME d/DEADLINE p/PRIORITY [c/CATEGORY]... [t/TAG]...`
-* `n/` is followed by the task name.
+* `n/` is followed by the task name, it is case-sensitive.
-* `d/` is followed by the date, with the format YYYY-MM-DD, deadline cannot be a past date.
+* `d/` is followed by the date of deadline, with the format `YYYY-MM-DD`, deadline cannot be a past date.
+Here, `Y` means the year, `M` means the month and `D` means the day and all of them has to be integers and the date must be a valid date.
 * `p/` is followed by the priority, with 0 being highest and 9 being lowest.
 Other inputs are not accepted.
 * `c/` is followed by the category.
+Different categories are separated by white space.
 It is optional.
 * `t/` is followed by the tag.
+Different tags are separated by white space.
 It is optional.
+* Note that any valid prefixes and input arguments (e.g. n/Homework 1) followed by invalid prefixes and input arguments (e.g. name/Name, tag/Tag or cat/Category) will lead to an invalid format error of the valid input.

 Examples:
 * `add_task n/CS2103 assignment d/2022-02-27 p/1 c/schoolwork t/urgent` adds a new task named "CS2103 assignment" with the respective parameters.